githubkicadrepo/library/README.md

   - "PERMISSION" as your subject line, (otherwise it won't be seen, most likely)
   - a quick blurb about relevant education/experience in an attempt to communicate competency.

+To report a faulty component, (something is wrong w/ SCH or Footprint symbol), please include the following in your email:

+  - "FAULTY" as your subject line, (otherwise, it won't be seen, most likely)
+  - It's exact location in the libraries
+  - Try to be as exact as possible in your description of what exactly is wrong with said part

 All emails will be answered as soon as physically/mentally possible.